jeffotoni/gocompilation/README.md

 Check that Go is installed correctly by setting up a workspace and building a simple program, as follows.

 Create your **workspace** directory, $HOME/go.
-(If you'd like to use a different directory, you will need to set the GOPATH environment variable.)
+(If you'd like to use a different directory, you will need to set the $GOPATH environment variable.)

 Next, make the directory src/hello inside your workspace, and in that directory create a file named hello.go that looks like: